 A. What SLO(s) did you address?
 Please include the outcome(s) verbatim from the assessment plan.
 B. When was this SLO last assessed?
 C. What were the recommendations for change from the previous assessment?
 D. Were the recommendations for change acted upon?
 If not, why?
 E. What were the results of the changes?
 If the changes were not effective, what are the next steps or the new recommendations?
-Critical Thinking.
-From the SLO statement: Students will be able to: recognize issues that are pertinent to homeland security; question issue validity; develop logically sound arguments pertaining to said issues; and evaluate sources of evidence pertaining to the issue (including contrary and supporting evidence).
+Knowledge.
+From the SLO statement: Students will be able to demonstrate knowledge of: intelligence and counter-intelligence concepts; legal and constitutional principles pertaining too homeland and national security policy; strategic planning interfaces between national, state, and local governments; conceptual aspects of terrorism and counter-terrorism; and understand basic inter-agency communication needs, methods, and processes.
 The 2012-13 Academic year was the first year for the Homeland Security minor.
-In that year, the Communication SLO was assessed.
-This is thus the first year Critical Thinking has been assessed as an SLO.
+In that year, the Communication SLO was assessed, In 2013-14 Critical Thinking was assessed.
+This is thus the first year Knowledge has been assessed as an SLO.
 The 2012-13 Academic year was the first year for the Homeland Security minor.
 In that year, the Communication SLO was assessed.
-This is thus the first year critical thinking has been assessed as an SLO and there were no previous recommendations directed squarely at Critical Thinking.
-The only recommendations that are generally applicable from the Communication SLO feedback were to increase the number of students within the assessment sample and to provide more time for individual presentations.
-While not directly applicable given the differences in assessment topic, we believe the recommendations of 2012-13 can inform the critical thinking SLO for 2013-14.
-To incorporate the 2012-13 feedback, every student within the Intelligence class participated in the exercise and assessment.
-Further, briefings were not limited in the amount of time they had to present.
-This allowed students to fully develop their arguments, and participate in a real-world question and answer session.
-First, every student participates as an individual metric within the assessment as opposed to a smaller random sample.
-Second, every student has as much time as necessary to articulate their argument to a critical audience.
-It bears noting, because critical thinking was not previously assessed, and these adjustments were made without having a prior baseline from which to judge, results from changes cannot be inferred with any validity.
-Students performed will during their simulations without a time constraint, and the program now has a baseline for determining student development in Critical Thinking.
+In 2013-14 Critical Thinking was assessed.
+This is thus the first year knowledge has been assessed as an SLO and there were no previous recommendations directed squarely at knowledge.
+The only recommendations that are generally applicable from the Critical Thinking SLO feedback were to document if students in the class were in fact minors or simply taking the class as an elective, so as to identify if the class is capturing the programs growth, or if it is spurious.
+We believe the recommendations of 2013-14 can inform the knowledge SLO for 2013-14.
+To incorporate the 2013-14 feedback, students were identified as a minor or not.
+15 of 16 students in this class are homeland security minors, so we are confident that the results displayed herein in terms of growth from certificate level to minor are in some way attributable to the program itself.
+The results of this suggested change were to validate the assessment mechanism itself, not necessarily to alter the behavior of students.
+As a result, visible changes are not present, but there has been supportive evidence collected to indicate that the assessment is in fact collecting information that is useful as an assessment mechanism.
+It bears noting, because knowledge was not previously assessed, and these adjustments were made without having a prior baseline from which to judge, results from changes cannot be inferred with any validity.
+Students performed will during their simulations without a time constraint, and the program now has a baseline for determining student development in knowledge.